Articles

 Privilege & Hypocrisy

 For three years, he had a front-row seat to the most spectacular display of divine power, love, and grace the world had ever known.
-He saw storms stilled, the dead raised to life, blind receive sight, and lame legs restored.
-He was a recipient of unimaginable privilege and he responded to it with unparalleled hypocrisy.
+He saw storms stilled, the dead raised to life, the blind receive sight, and lame legs restored.
+He received unimaginable privilege, yet he responded to it with unparalleled hypocrisy.

 But despite all his privileges, Judas had ulterior motives for following Jesus.

-He thought Jesus was going to usher in an earthly kingdom and overthrow the oppressive Roman rule over Israel.
+He thought Jesus would usher in an earthly kingdom and overthrow the oppressive Roman rule over Israel.
 With his close relationship with Jesus, he thought if he hung around long enough, he’d rule alongside Jesus.
 Jesus was a means to an end, and when it became clear Jesus wasn’t overthrowing Rome, he tried to get out of the deal what he could.

 Even if it was just the price of a common slave.